Scam of the Day

 Parents should also check the privacy settings of the social media of their children and consider limiting the availability of their children’s posts.

 Remember, even if the call appears to come from your family member’s phone, it is a simple matter for a scammer to “spoof” the number to manipulate your Caller ID to make it appear as if the call was coming from the phone of your family member.
+Also, you can’t trust your eyes or ears so even if it is a photo or video of your family member or their actual voice, it could merely be AI.

 Finally, even paranoids have enemies.
 A good protective measure for everyone to take to protect themselves from virtual kidnappings is to have a secret password to use in the event of an emergency that can be used to determine if a family member truly is in trouble.